-changes as they passed by over the weeks and The activities were indeed complex and varying, sometimes in cycles over odd lengths of time, one being recorded oscillating over a 23 hour period.
-I electrochemical glass.
+growth at the nano scale in a solid substrate of electrochemical glass.
 They knew nothing of the work of Gordon Pask and were extremely excited by the parallels between their research and his.

-It is somewhat ironic that the maverick electrochemical experiments of Pask have now found commercial application by Axon without them having prior knowledge of his visionary During my residency in Informatics I gave a talk in the Computational Thinking lecture series where I suggested that analogue computers can offer significant advantages over the digital, in computability.[6]
+It is somewhat ironic that the maverick electrochemical experiments of Pask have now found commercial application by Axon without them having prior knowledge of his visionary work.

+During my residency in Informatics I gave a talk in the Computational Thinking lecture series where I suggested that analogue computers can offer significant advantages over the digital, in areas of concurrency and non-Turing computability.[6]
 There are other examples of real world analogue applications, such as the Extended Analogue Computing of Jonathan Mills [7], which serves to demonstrate how modern day analogue devices can solve real-time problems not possible using conventional digital computing techniques.
-Further examples of alternative computing media can be found via the research strand Unconventional Computing.[8] materiality that is of interest but the underlying interdependent processes and their modes of A cybernetic view suggests that it is not the areas of concurrency and non-Turing work.
+Further examples of alternative computing media can be found via the research strand Unconventional Computing.[8]

+A cybernetic view suggests that it is not the materiality that is of interest but the underlying interdependent processes and their modes of